Clackamas girls soccer ousts West Linn 1-0 in overtime

-The Lions were whistled for a foul with 3 minutes, 43 seconds left in the second half of overtime, junior forward Kyla Sullivan stepped forward to convert the ensuing penalty kick and the Cavaliers walked off with a stunning 1-0 upset win in the Class 6A state semifinals at West Linn High School.
+After the Lions were whistled for a foul with 3 minutes, 43 seconds left in the second half of overtime, junior forward Kyla Sullivan stepped forward to convert the ensuing penalty kick and the Cavaliers walked off with a stunning 1-0 upset win in Tuesday's OSAA Class 6A girls' soccer semifinal at West Linn High School.

 "I think it will just take the same intensity that we brought tonight," Walters said.
 "I think that, as a team, we've been preparing for this the entire season because one of our goals — we only had three and one of them was to win state — so we've been preparing for this exact matchup all season and I think we're more prepared than a lot of people would expect us to be."

 "It's an amazing opportunity," Sullivan added.
 "It will take playing twice as hard as we did tonight to beat a team like that."

 With the win, the Mt.
 Hood Conference-champion Cavaliers improved to 15-2-1 overall and also avenged a 4-0 loss to the Lions on Sept.
 17. No. 2 West Linn, meanwhile, saw its 15-game winning streak snapped and ended its 2018 season with a 16-1-1 overall record after going unbeaten to win the Three Rivers League.

 While the Lions were devastated by the loss, they also knew how much they'd accomplished in 2018 and they knew exactly how they'd done it in head coach Lauren Pyrch's second season.

 "I think we had a lot more love for each other and we were a lot closer this year than we were last year," said West Linn senior defender Rae Peters.
 "It made us just want to work that much harder to get the wins for each other and make each other look good and we pushed each other and I think that's what made us successful."